- Mission & History

-All Sage graduate students, full-time and part-time, who are receiving Title IV funds must meet the following guidelines for satisfactory academic progress (SAP).
+All Russell Sage College graduate students, full-time and part-time, who are receiving Title IV funds must meet the following guidelines for satisfactory academic progress (SAP).
 Graduate federal aid recipients are required to be in good standing and to maintain SAP toward their degree requirements each semester in which they are enrolled.
 SAP is evaluated once per year at the end of the spring semester.
 Failure to maintain satisfactory progress may result in the loss of financial aid eligibility.

 Standards for Graduate Students

 - Maintain a minimum cumulative grade point average (GPA) of 3.0 or higher.
 All graduate students must maintain a “B” average or at least a 3.0 GPA.